microsoft/promptflow/docs/reference/pf-command-reference.md

 ```

 #### Examples
-Prompt flow will try to start the service on the default port 23333 if "pfs.port" file doesn't exist.
-If the port is
+Prompt flow will try to start the service on the default port 23333.
+If the port is already taken, prompt flow will
-already taken, prompt flow will sequentially probe new ports, incrementing by one each time.
-If the port file exists,
+sequentially probe new ports, incrementing by one each time.
+Prompt flow retains the port number for future reference
-prompt flow will just try to start the service on the port number specified in the file.
+and will utilize it for subsequent service startups.

 ```bash
 pf service start
 ```

-Forcefully restart the promptflow service even if the port is already in use.
+Forcefully start the promptflow service.
+If the port is already in use, the existing service will be terminated and
+restart a new service

 ```bash
 pf service start --force
 ```

 Start the promptflow service with a specified port.
 If the port is already taken, prompt flow will raise an error
 unless forcefully start the service with the `--force` flag.
-Upon availability, the port number will be logged in the
+Upon availability, prompt flow retains the port number for
-"pfs.port" file.
+future reference and will utilize it for subsequent service startups.

 ```bash
 pf service start --port 65553
 ```